gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 A,AAA
 ```

-immediately the count should start to add up for each key and the output from the consumer should be similar to the one shown below
+Immediately the joined data should start to add up for each key and the output from the consumer should be similar to the one shown below

 ```bash
 A,AAA;Entity A